2018 NFC Championship Game: Media coverage

+Consequences of the play

+Reactions to the play

-The win advanced the Rams to Super Bowl LIII, in which they were defeated by the New England Patriots, 13–3.
-Saints head coach Sean Payton, who had reacted demonstrably to the non-call on the sideline during the game, delivered strong remarks in his postgame press conference:
+Saints head coach Sean Payton, who reacted demonstrably to the non-call on the sideline during the game, received a phone call he held directly after the game with the NFL's Senior VP of Officiating, Al Riveron, who admitted the officials had missed the call.
+He referenced this in his postgame remarks:

 "Disappointing way to lose a game...frustrating, you know.
 Just getting off the phone with the league office.
 They blew the call.
 We had a lot of opportunities though, but that call puts it first and ten, we only need three plays, it's a game changing call.
 That's where it's at".

-Payton references a phone call he held directly after the game with the NFL's Senior VP of Officiating, Al Riveron, who admitted the officials had missed the call.
 Five days after the game, the NFL fined Robey-Coleman $26,739 for the play.
-A fine issued on a play where no penalty was called is the League's informal post hoc penalty for plays that likely should have been flagged.
-The fine was an admission that not only was the play a defensive pass interference violation, but it also should have been called a personal foul for an illegal hit on a defenseless receiver.
+The fine was an admission the play should have been called a personal foul for an illegal hit on a defenseless receiver.
 Payton and Saints players, including Brees, receiver Michael Thomas, and tight end Benjamin Watson, grew restless as Goodell was slow to reach out to players who felt like they were owed an explanation, or at least an admission that they had been wronged.
 Eleven days after the game, Thomas tweeted "He ain't talk to us".
 The next day, Brees was interviewed on The Dan Patrick Show:

 "Do I really want to be in a position talking about this over and over again?
 No, but I have to stand up and do it because I have to represent my team, represent the Who Dat Nation, and that's my responsibility.
 It's the commissioner's responsibility to do the same thing, and yet we don't hear a peep for 10 days, and it's because he has to do it now because he's at the Super Bowl and he does his annual press conference".

-In Goodell's annual Super Bowl interview on January 30, he admitted that officials were "human," but they had missed that call.
-While his answer did little to quell players' frustrations, it certainly did nothing for Saints fans, who effectively boycotted the Super Bowl.
-The game received a 26.1 television rating in New Orleans, the lowest of any market and by far the lowest ever in New Orleans.
-The general ratings were also the lowest in a decade, with average viewership at about 98 million and total viewership reported as 149 million.
+Thomas was particularly vocal about the loss, expressing his anger at both the officials, and the Rams during his post game interview.
+Thomas later claimed he sought revenge on the Rams for their upcoming matchup during the 2019 season, boldly claiming the Saints would return to the NFC Championship the following season as well: